CHRIS: The years 1979 to 1986 were Madness – 1992 onwards was a sort of lucky second chance. Which I do appreciate.

 CARL: I was quite surprised by the reaction he got.
 He’s a friend of ours and I thought he was good for the bill but he chose to present himself a certain way and he has to live with that.

 SUGGS: Morrissey knew he was walking a line that was really contentious, but one that he could justify.
 It was almost like, ‘What’s going on is in your head.
 I’m just waving the flag of my country’.
-I don’t know if he thought it through or not.
-But certainly he got all the front pages and we didn’t.
+I don’t know if he thought it through or not but it just felt a little bit odd.
+Not that having short hair and a Union Jack necessarily makes you a racist – nor should it.
+As Billy Bragg said, they shouldn’t be able to appropriate those things.
+But it seemed very incongruous for him to be doing it and that sent a bit of a shiver.
+And then of course he got all the bloody headlines and we didn’t.
+I thought the most disgusting thing he did was when he said it was a National Front skinhead who threw something at him, because I didn’t see any fascism in the crowd at all.

 SIMON GODDARD: It’s a common mistake to believe Morrissey was bottled off stage as a direct consequence of parading the national flag around.
 Neither the flag, nor his backdrop, nor even his set-list including The National Front Disco, had anything to do with their hostile reaction.